 The 28-year-old, though, was certainly no laggard in the goals department.
 He bagged 10 goals that season in all competitions and registered a further six assists, showing his value in an frontline that consisted of three elite forwards.
 And then, of course, AC Milan came chasing for the versatile attacker.

 Rebic is considered a legend at Frankfurt after his brace in the 2018 DFB-Pokal final win over Bayern Munich put the Bavarian behemoth to the sword and delivered unlikely silverware for the club.
-Now at Milan, Stefano Pioli’s sleeping giants are on the cusp of doing something similar in Serie A this term.
+Now at Milan, Stefano Pioli’s sleeping giants roused from their hibernation last term to seal the Serie A title.

 Frankfurt appearances: 65